 All media strategies take the same approach during creation.
 They must all have specific goals and a specific demographic in mind; however, their objectives may be totally different.
 In this sense, there are different types of media strategies.
 For example, a strategy implemented to raise awareness of a certain issue or condition is far different than a strategy that is used to promote the upcoming release of a product or movie.

 Implementation of Your Media Strategy

-First thing is first, Who are you trying to reach with your message?
+Who's the Target Audience?: First thing is first: Who are you trying to reach with your message?
 This is important to the success of your media strategy.
 This step identifies where your message needs to be to hit your target audience, without this the rest of the steps have no value.

-What your goal is?
-Be specific, this the benchmark you will use when it comes to the success of your media strategy.
+What's the Goal?: Be specific; this the benchmark you will use when it comes to the success of your media strategy.

-Next, identify your proposition or theme.
-What's the problem that you solve or need you fulfill and how do you go about it.
+What's the Proposition?: Next, identify your proposition or theme.
+What's the problem that you need to solve or fulfill and how do you go about it.
 That's the core or basis of your proposition and/or theme.